Skip to main content

 (67): The Sen. Kwankwaso and Gov. Ganduje Face-off: A Non-Romantic View

-Muhsin Ibrahim muhsin2008@gmail.com Kano politics is often amusing, another time bemusing and sometimes upsetting.
-While following the politics, I learn a lot about human character, particularly our fickleness when it comes to loyalty and love.
-It's a famous saying in politics that there is no permanent friend or permanent enemy.
+Muhsin Ibrahim muhsin2008@gmail.com Kano politics is often amusing, at other times bemusing, and sometimes upsetting.
+While following politics, I learn a lot about human character, particularly our fickleness when it comes to loyalty and love.
+It’s a famous political saying that there are no permanent friends or permanent enemies.
 It is also said that betrayal is its hallmark.
-Hence many people see politics as murky water that can very quickly leave one stained once one moves into it.
+Hence, many people see politics as murky water that can quickly leave one stained once one enters it.
 Kano politics typifies all this and more.
-I believe that Kano politics can be used as a microcosm of the world’s politics.
+I believe that Kano politics can serve as a microcosm of world politics.
 Political scientists know better.
 Historically, no governor in Nigeria truly wants his deputy to succeed him for what eventually goes and comes.
-We are all witness to what happened in Zamfara state between Sen. Ahmed Yarima and his deputy, Mahmud Aliyu Shinkafi (MAS).
-In Kano, Malam Ibrahim Shekarau's two deputies, Engr.
+We are all witnesses to what happened in Zamfara state between Sen. Ahmed Yarima and his deputy, Mahmud Aliyu Shinkafi (MAS).
+In Kano, Malam Ibrahim Shekarau’s two deputies, Engr.
 Magaji Abdullahi and Engr.
-Tijjani Muhammad G
+Tijjani Muhammad Gwarzo tried to succee...

 (66): Re: Justice Mohammed Lawal Garba Judicial Commission of Inquiry